larspetrus/Roofpig/README.md

 Roofpig is an animated, programmable and interactive Rubik's Cube for the modern web.
 It uses WebGL or plain Canvas (by way of [three.js](http://threejs.org/)) and is written in CoffeeScript.
 You can see it in use on http://lar5.com/cube/, or [play around with some demos](http://jsfiddle.net/Lar5/86L4C/).

+It should work on most [any modern browser](http://caniuse.com/canvas).

 ##1.
 Usage

 Get [`roofpig_and_three.min.js`](https://github.com/larspetrus/Roofpig/tree/master/roofpig_and_three.min.js).
 Include it, and jQuery v 1.11.1 in your HTML HEAD tags: